-Alison Hernandez is the elected police and crime commissioner for Devon, Cornwall and the Isles of Scilly.
+Police and Crime Commissioner for Devon, Cornwall and the Isles of Scilly

 I’m delighted the people of Devon, Cornwall and the Isles of Scilly have put their faith in me to get the best out of the police, reduce crime in our communities and keep us all safe.
 I am determined to not let you down.